arnaud-ma/vscode_profile/README.md

 You can refer to the profiles already there in the `profiles` folder.

-1. Create a folder in the `profiles` folder with the name of your profile (e.g. `python`).
+1. Create a folder in the 'profiles' folder with the name of your profile in lowercase, replacing spaces with underscores (e.g., 'python').
-2. Create a markdown file in this folder with the same name of your profile (e.g. `python.md`) to present it, with the same structure as the other profiles.
+2. Create a markdown file in this folder with the same name of your folder (e.g. `python.md`) to present it, with the same structure as the other profiles.
 3. Add your json files in this folder.
 You can copy this files from another profile and modify them.
-4. Add the name of your profile in the `profiles.json` file at the root of the repository.
+4. Add the name of your profile in the `profiles.json` (e.g. `Python`) file at the root of the repository.
 5. Test that your profile works:
    - Execute the `scripts/build_profiles.py` script
    - Import your profile in VS Code with the .code-profile generated in the folder of your profile